Julie-Fabre/bombcell/README.md

   Bombcell is organized around two main matlab structures: `qMetrics` and `param`.
   - `qMetrics` is a structure generated by the `bc_runAllQualityMetrics` function.
 Its fields are different quality metrics, and each field contains a quality metric value for each unit.
   - `param` is a structure generated by the function `bc_qualityParamValues` and it contains parameters both to compute quality metrics with `bc_runAllQualityMetrics` and to then classify cells with `bc_getQualityUnitType`.

-##### *Plotting quality metrics*

-  We have added automatic plotting function at each step, in order to aid in trouble-shooting and evaluating bombcells' output:

-- Set `param.plotGlobal = 1` to plot summary of the noise units' waveforms compared to single multi-units, distribution histograms of the units' quality metrics and numbers of units removed by each quality metric.
-See the [detailed overview of global output plots ](#Detailed-overview-of-global-output-plots) section for examples of these plots.

-- Set `param.plotThis = 1` to plot figures for each quality metric and for each cell (plot examples displayed below).
-This generates a considerable amount of plots.
-We suggest you only use when de-bugging or to generate example cell plots.
-See the [detailed overview of the quality metrics ](#Detailed-overview-of-the-quality-metrics) section for examples of these plots.

-In addition, bombcells' GUI allows you to flip through cells and their quality metrics.
-This is useful in evaluating where to set your quality metric classification thresholds and checking how bombcell behaves.
-See the [quality metrics GUI guide ](#Quality-metrics-GUI-guide) section for more information.

-##### *Loading and saving data*

-  All bombcell outputs are saved in the [ONE format](https://github.com/int-brain-lab/ONE/blob/main/docs/Open_Neurophysiology_Environment_Filename_Convention.pdf), in `.npy` or `.parquet` files. `.npy` files can be read in matlab using the [npy-matlab toolbox](https://github.com/kwikteam/npy-matlab), and `.parquet` files can be read in matlab using the built-in [readparquet](https://uk.mathworks.com/help/matlab/parquet-files.html) function.

-  The following files are outputed by bombcell:
-  - _bc_parameters._bc_qMetrics.parquet
-  - templates._bc_fractionRefractoryPeriodViolationsPerTauR.parquet
-  - templates._bc_qMetrics.parquet
-  - templates._bc_rawWaveforms.npy
-  - templates._bc_rawWaveformPeakChannels.npy
-  - templates._bc_baselineNoiseAmplitude.npy
-  - templates._bc_baselineNoiseAmplitudeIndex.npy
-  - (optional, if `param.saveMultipleRaw` is set to true) 'Unit$CLUSTER_ID$_RawSpikes.npy'

-  These saved files can be retrieved with the function `[param, qMetric] = bc_loadSavedMetrics(savePath)`

-  Additionally, optionally if `param.saveMatFileForGUI` is set to true, bombcell saves a templates.qualityMetricDetailsforGUI.mat file containing various data needed for bombcells GUI.
-This data can also be loaded using the function `bc_loadMetricsForGUI`.

 ##### *A run-through of a typical workflow*